Alur, Hassan

 Alur also spelled as Alooru is a town and the taluk headquarters of Alur Taluk in Hassan district in the state of Karnataka, India.
 It is 14 km from Hassan City.
-Alur town is offset by 2 kms from NH-75.
+Alur town is offset by 2 km from NH-75.
 Alur has a railway station, named "Alur Halt", located on Mangalore-Hassan line.
 But no train stops at this station.

 Demography

 As per 2001 census, Alur has a population of 4961.